2019 Call for Applications - CIHR Tier 1 Canada Research Chairs

-The Office of the Vice Rector, Research and Innovation (VRRCI) at Université Laval is launching an internal competition to fill one Tier 1 Canada Research Chairs in health research science (CIHR).
+The Office of the Vice Rector, Research and Innovation (VRRCI) at Université Laval is launching an competition to fill 2 Tier 1 Canada Research Chairs in health sciences (CIHR).

-Tier 1 or “Senior” chairs are for outstanding researchers recognized by their peers as world leaders in their fields.
-These chairs are seven-year positions worth $200,000 per year and can be renewed once.
+Tier 1 chairs are for outstanding researchers recognized by their peers as world leaders in their fields.
+These chairs are 7-year positions worth $200,000 per year and can be renewed once.

-For more information about the program, please consult the CRC website.
+For more information about the program, consult the CRC website.

 In keeping with its recruitment policies (including the “Equal Employment Opportunity Program,” which was adopted in 2008), Université Laval is committed to promoting excellence in research and research training and guaranteeing equal opportunity for all qualified candidates.
 Université Laval upholds the principle that excellence and equity go hand in hand and recognizes that best practices with regard to employment equity will result in the broadest possible pool of competent candidates.

-As required by the CRC program, Université Laval has published an Equity, Diversity and Inclusion Action Plan (PDF, French only) with a view to increasing the representation of women, persons with disabilities, and members of visible minorities among Canada Research Chairholders at our institution.
+Université Laval has published in 2018 a revised version of the Equity, Diversity and Inclusion Action Plan with a view to increasing the representation of women, persons with disabilities, members of visible minorities as well as Indigenous peoples among Canada Research Chairholders at our institution.